Physical Therapist Assistant: Duties, Pay + How to Become One

 What does a physical therapist assistant do?

-The exact duties a PTA performs will vary based on the clinic in which they work, the type of injury or medical concern, and the physical therapist with whom they work.
+The exact duties a PTA performs will vary based on the clinic, the type of injury or medical concern, and the physical therapist they work with.
 Nonetheless, some common duties a PTA may perform include:

 • Sanitizing work areas